Chinedu Dike

 loom upon him with such frightening aspect.

-he slips into a real fear of relapse.
+he slips into a menacing fear of relapse.

 Utterly incapable of rising from the ashes

-In a fit of extreme anxiety the now gnawing
+In a fit of extreme anxiety the burning urge

 his need for a 'hit' becomes most vital as.